The Copperplate Engraving Cabinet of the Landgraves of Hesse-Kassel

-The project presents the collection's approx. 14,000 surviving prints and drawings to the public for the first time.
-Please contact the head of the collection of prints and drawings, Dr. Christiane Lukatis, for more detailed information.
+The project presents the approximately 14,000 engravings preserved in the volumes to the public and research for the first time.
+For further information, please contact the head of the Print Collection, Dr. Christiane Lukatis.

 Collection of Prints and Drawings